Overview

 The Prospective Marriage visa (subclass 300) is designed for individuals who are in a genuine and committed relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen and plan to get married in Australia.
 This visa allows the visa holders to enter Australia, marry their prospective spouse, and then apply for a Partner Visa to live in Australia permanently.

 • Multiple Entries: The visa holder can travel in and out of Australia as many times as they wish before the visa expires.
-This flexibility can be valuable for those who need to return to their home country for various reasons during the visa validity period.

 • Pathway to Permanent Residency: After marrying their prospective spouse in Australia, the 300 visa holder can apply for a Partner Visa (subclass 820/801 for onshore applicants or subclass 309/100 for offshore applicants).